sadawi/MagneticFields/README.md

 ### Adding an observer

-An observer can be added if it implements the `FieldObserver` protocol, which has a `fieldValueChanged(field, value: value)` method.
+An observer can be added if it implements the `Observer` protocol, which has a `valueChanged(observable, value: value)` method.

 ```swift
 field --> observer